What Is the Bioimage Analysis Bootcamp?

 “I unironically had no qualms or issues/notes with the course; it was really interesting and kept my focus the whole week.”

-"Prior to taking the course, I dreaded image analysis simply because I was not sure what tool/program are appropriate to use as there is an overwhelming amount of information online.
+— Anonymous attendee"Prior to taking the course, I dreaded image analysis simply because I was not sure what tool/program are appropriate to use as there is an overwhelming amount of information online.
 After this 1-week bootcamp, I feel confident in my ability to select the right tool for my purpose, and feel excited to begin analyzing my own results.
 This course has definitely made a positive impact in my research career."

-Anonymous attendee
+— Anonymous attendee

 We’re excited to bring this same energy, expertise, and collaborative spirit to the 2026 Bioimage Analysis Bootcamp.

-When and Where Is Our Next Bootcamp?
+When and Where Is Our Bootcamp?

-Our next Bioimage Analysis Bootcamp takes place June 1-5, 2026, from 9:00 AM to 5:00 PM each day.
+Our past Bioimage Analysis Bootcamp took place June 1-5, 2026, from 9:00 AM to 5:00 PM each day.

-The course is held in person at the Broad Institute of MIT and Harvard415 Main Street, Cambridge, Massachusetts.**
+The course is held in person at the Broad Institute of MIT and Harvard, 415 Main Street, Cambridge, Massachusetts.**

 *This training is in-person only, allowing participants to fully engage in hands-on exercises, interactive sessions, and live discussions with expert instructors.